 As our guests will attest, today's award-winning resort, located on more than 1,000 acres, anticipates the wishes and desires of vacationers and offers them fantastic golf, upscale dining, lakeside spa, excellent tennis, great activity programs for children and almost every kind of on-the-water recreation possible in Minnesota, including fishing.
 We have biking, shopping, art gallery and USCA-sanctioned croquet.
 We have 287 lodging units that can comfortably accommodate 600+ guests.

 Since the 1960s, Madden's began catering to business groups, conferences and conventions in order to expand our 'open season.'
 To accommodate those groups, the beautifully designed Town Hall Conference Center was built in 1986.

 Quality is our No. 1 priority at Madden's.
-We are always ready to introduce new recreational activities and to rebuild and refurbish our accommodations to meet the standards of 21st century guests.
+We are continually adding new recreational activities and rebuilding and refurbishing our accommodations to meet the standards of 21st century guests.

 After all, our philosophy is simply to provide the best that Minnesota has to offer.